Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

-Note that saying that $\xi$ is supported on $\mathrm{P}(E)\setminus\underline{\ker}(\nu)$ is not very restrictive because any measure that gives measure $0$ to all hyperplanes would satisfy that condition.
-However, $\xi_\nu^\infty$ itself may give positive measure to some hyperplanes.
-For example if $\nu$ is the barycentre of the Haar measure on the group of isometries and a Dirac mass $\delta_\pi$ at a projection endomorphism $\pi$, then $\xi^\infty_\nu$ is the average of the isometry-invariant measure and of the Dirac mass on the image of $\pi$.
+Note that saying that $\xi$ is supported on $\proj(E)\setminus\essker(\nu)$ is not very restrictive because any measure that gives measure $0$ to all hyperplanes would satisfy that condition.
+However, $\xi_\nu$ itself may give positive measure to some hyperplanes.
+For example if $\nu$ is the barycentre of the Haar measure on the group of isometries and a Dirac mass $\delta_\pi$ at a projection endomorphism $\pi = \pi^2$, then $\nu$ is strongly irreducible and proximal with positive rank and $\xi_\nu$ is the average of the isometry-stationary measure and of the Dirac mass on the image of $\pi$.
 In particular $\xi^\infty_\nu$ gives positive measure to any hyperplane that contains the image of $\pi$.